hazard-ready/disaster-preparedness/README.md

   * On Max/Linux: `export DJANGO_SECRET_KEY="gibberishrandomstring"`

 ### Set up the database
-Note: This assumes you've got Postgres with PostGIS installed, which can be a
-      challenge on its own!
+0. Set up Postgres with PostGIS:
+ * To install PostGIS using Homebrew: `brew install postgis`
+ * Run `brew info postgres` to see options for starting Postgres - you can have it start automatically when your computer starts, or not.
+ * Homebrew sets Postgres up with one user to start with, and that user is you.
+You should probably make a separate user for Django.
+If you want your user to be named `django`, do `createuser django --password`.
+You will then get a prompt for the password.

 1. Clone repo.
-2. Create a Postgres database on the Postgres server.
+2. Create a Postgres database on the Postgres server. -  [instructions](http://postgis.net/docs/manual-2.1/postgis_installation.html#create_new_db_extensions)
-3. Set up an environment variable `DATABASE_URL` that will be used by the Djando Database URL app to load our databse.
+3. Set up an environment variable `DATABASE_URL` that will be used by the Django Database URL app to load our databse.
   * example on Mac/Linux: `export DATABASE_URL="postgres://USER:PASSWORD@HOST:PORT/NAME"`
 6. Run `python manage.py migrate` to initialize the database's structure.
 7. Unzip the TsunamiEvacuationZones_2013.zip and [TM_WORLD_BORDERS-0.3.zip](http://thematicmapping.org/downloads/TM_WORLD_BORDERS-0.3.zip) into world/data